kglw-dot-net/phase1/songs/head-on-pill.md

 > Just yesterday I sat across from my legs
 > They weren't connected to me
-> I couldn't see cause my eyes were in me
+> I couldn't see cause my eyes weren't in me
 > Hold me up straight while I screw my head on
 >
 > Head on